 If she were still alive, my top pick would be Shirley Chisholm.
 What a lot of people don’t know is that, in addition to being the first woman to run for President, she is also of Caribbean (Bajan) descent.
 When I think of her journey, it brings me enormous pride in my cultural heritage and beloved borough.

-Next, I would definitely say Lauren Zelaya who is the Associate Curator at Brooklyn Museum.
+Next, I would definitely say Lauren Zelaya, who is the Associate Curator at Brooklyn Museum.
 She is one of our top collaborators, and I’m always in awe of her amazing hair and nails.
 Then there’s Majah Hype.
 A lot of people outside the Caribbean community may not know him, but he is literally a one-man show who unites the Caribbean experience through comedy.
 Lastly, I would say Ruddy Roye, the photojournalist who was recently nominated Time Inc’s Instagram Photographer of the year.
-What people may not know is he has an amazing body of work on dancehall and J’ouvert in Brooklyn, though his recent focus has been on documenting black America and issues pertaining to social justice.
+What people may not know is that he has an amazing body of work on dancehall and J’ouvert in Brooklyn, though his recent focus has been on documenting black America and issues pertaining to social justice.

 Learn more about this year’s 100 Influencers in Brooklyn Culture.